Hazel Ryder

 Do you remember the cherries?

-Materials: resist hand dyed and painted cotton poplin, commercial prints.
+Materials: wax resist, hand dyed and painted cotton poplin, commercial prints.

-Techniques: Foundation pieced irregular log-cabin, fused appliqué, free motion quilting.
+Techniques: foundation pieced irregular log-cabin, fused appliqué, hand guided free motion quilting.

 Size: 84cm X 103cm